 Should you quit a job that you love over money?

 The best decision for you may vary depending on your specific situation.
 However, some key signs that you should consider whether or not to quit your job include feeling like you’re not being given the opportunity to grow within the company, feeling like you’re working in a dead-end position, and experiencing chronic stress at work.
-If any of these indicators applies to you, it may be time to take a step back and reassess your situation.
+If any of these indicators apply to you, it may be time to take a step back and reassess your situation.

 For example, if you have been furloughed or are experiencing safety concerns at work, it may be time to consider whether continuing to work is the best option for you.

 The decision to quit your job and start a full-time business is a big one.
 Before making the jump, it’s important to consider all of your options and weigh the pros and cons carefully.
-If you’re considering quitting your call centre job, here are some things you should think about:
+If you’re considering quitting your call center job, here are some things you should think about:

 The Pros and Cons of quitting a job to start a business